Social Security is far more than a retirement program

 Social Security operates at a surplus and will have ample funding to serve future generations:

-- Baby-Boomers: Social Security has collected extra payroll taxes for 30 years, building up the Trust Fund for the baby boomers’ retirement.
+- Baby-Boomers: Social Security has collected extra payroll taxes for nearly 30 years, building up the Trust Fund for the baby boomers’ retirement.
 Unlike any other program, Social Security projects 75 years into the future and plans for demographic changes.

 - Gen-Xers, Gen-Ys and Millennials: Social Security payroll taxes will continue paying the benefits of retirees, disabled workers, and surviving family members, even after the Trust Fund is spent down.
 And because benefits go up a little faster than inflation, benefits for future retirees will be worth more than today’s seniors receive.